 Fearless Fortissimo – take a comic book adventure and bring it to life using music from the series “The Adventures of Fearless Fortissimo”.
 Get set for some seriously cool music that will impress and mystify.

-Be Different And Reap the Rewards
+Be Different And Reap The Piano Studio Rewards

 I’m excited to be offering something cool and different to my piano students during July and August and I know my attendance rates and the motivation of my students will be really strong.
 Piano teachers know that summer piano lessons put students ahead of the game… this plan will put piano lessons on par with any other fun summer activity that attempts to distract Summer-Lovin’ Sam.
 And if Summer-Lovin’ Sam becomes Summer-Lesson-Lovin’ Sam then I’m one step ahead of the game!